projectara/greybus-spec/source/hardware_model.rst

-and completion of a :ref:`Greybus SVC TimeSync Wake Pins Release Operation <svc-timesync-wake-pins-release>` the SVC may toggle WAKE_ASSERTED and WAKE_DEASSERTED to an Interface Block to indicate a :ref:`Greybus SVC TimeSync Pulse <glossary-timesync-pulse>` event.
-The SVC is required to ensure the duration of the WAKE_ASSERTED signal is sufficiently short that it cannot be misinterpreted as any type of :ref:`WAKE Pulse <hardware-model-wake-pulse>`.
+and completion of a :ref:`Greybus SVC TimeSync Wake Pins Release Operation <svc-timesync-wake-pins-release>` the SVC may toggle WAKE_ASSERTED and WAKE_DEASSERTED to an Interface Block to indicate a Greybus SVC :term:`TimeSync Pulse` event.
+The
+SVC is required to ensure the duration of the WAKE_ASSERTED signal is sufficiently short that it cannot be misinterpreted as any type of :ref:`WAKE Pulse <hardware-model-wake-pulse>`.